scikit-learn-contrib/imbalanced-learn/README.md

-UnbalancedDataset
+imbalanced-learn
 =================

-UnbalancedDataset is a python package offering a number of re-sampling techniques commonly used in datasets showing strong between-class imbalance.
+imbalanced-learn is a python package offering a number of re-sampling techniques commonly used in datasets showing strong between-class imbalance.
 It is compatible with [scikit-learn](http://scikit-learn.org/stable/) and has been submitted to be part of [scikit-learn-contrib](https://github.com/scikit-learn-contrib) projects.

 [![Code Health](https://landscape.io/github/glemaitre/UnbalancedDataset/master/landscape.svg?style=flat)](https://landscape.io/github/glemaitre/UnbalancedDataset/master)